chipzoller/kyverno-pss/README.md

 Although the control here doesn't list a note similar to those occurring in restricted/03-require-run-as-nonroot and restricted/06-restrict-seccomp-strict, it was assumed that the `.spec.*containers[].` level fields are permitted to be unset if the `.spec.` level field is set and vice versa.
 The `anyPattern` method was therefore employed for all three of these policies.

+From the restricted/03-require-run-as-nonroot control in the [PSS Restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) column:

+> The container fields may be undefined/`nil` if the pod-level `spec.securityContext.runAsNonRoot` is set to `true`.

+From the restricted/06-restrict-seccomp-strict control in the [PSS Restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) column:

-> The container fields may be undefined/nil if the pod-level spec.securityContext.seccompProfile.type field is set appropriately.
-Conversely, the pod-level field may be undefined/nil if _all_ container- level fields are set.
+> The container fields may be undefined/`nil` if the pod-level `spec.securityContext.seccompProfile.type` field is set appropriately.
+Conversely, the pod-level field may be undefined/`nil` if _all_ container-level fields are set.